May 27, 2023

 Why Employers Aren’t Impressed with SQL Certificates from Universities

 Employers know that a Stanford certificate and a Stanford degree are very different things.
-Even if these certificate programs use video lectures from real courses, they rarely include rigorous testing or project-based assessments.
+These programs rarely include the rigorous testing or substantial AI and data science project work that would impress recruiters.

 The Flawed University Formula for Teaching SQL